Nicolás Almagro: 2008

-In 2008, Almagro won the third title of his career in Costa Do Sauipe by defeating Carlos Moyà in a rollercoaster three-set battle.
+In 2008, Almagro won the third title of his career in Costa do Sauipe by defeating Carlos Moyá in a rollercoaster three-set battle.
 Two weeks later, Almagro followed that victory up with yet another in Acapulco, defeating David Nalbandian in the finals, 6–1, 7–6.
-With his fourth career title, Almagro rose to a career-best ranking of no. 21 in the world, winning 21 of 26 matches on clay in the season.
-He was at a career-best ranking of no. 17 in the world following the Masters Series in Rome.
+With his fourth career title, Almagro rose to a career-best ranking of No. 21 in the world, winning 21 of 26 matches on clay in the season.
+He was at a career-best ranking of No. 17 in the world following the Masters Series in Rome.

 He achieved his best Grand Slam result in June by reaching the quarterfinals of the 2008 French Open, where he lost to Rafael Nadal, 1–6, 1–6, 1–6.
 During his run, he beat Boris Pašanski, Sebastián Decoud, tenth seed Andy Murray, and home-favourite Jérémy Chardy in straight sets.
 He hit more aces than any other player in the French Open that year (78).